hhexiy/scip-dagger/README.md

 This implementation is base on the open source ILP solver [SCIP 3.1.0](http://scip.zib.de/).
 To have access to more features during solving, I had to change/add some API in the original SCIP package.
-You can either get the affected source director src/scip from [this repo](https://github.com/hhexiy/scip) and make changes accordingly to your SCIP package, or download the whole SCIP package I used [here](http://www.umiacs.umd.edu/~hhe/scip-3.1.0.tgz).
+You can either get the affected source director src/scip from [this repo](https://github.com/hhexiy/scip) and make changes accordingly to your SCIP package, or download the whole SCIP package `scip-3.1.0.tgz`.
 Then you need to change `SCIPDIR` in the `Makefile`.
 ### CPLEX
 We used [CPLEX](http://www-03.ibm.com/software/products/en/ibmilogcpleoptistud) as the LP solver for SCIP.